2026 TMDSAS Activities Section Guide

 Types of TMDSAS Activities

-You will need to choose between a list of categories to classify each of the activities you add.
+You will need to choose from a list of categories to classify each activity you add.

 Activity categories:

 Include as wide a range of categories as possible, but don’t misclassify experiences for the sake of extending your range.
-What’s most important is making sure to include activities within three critical areas: clinical exposure, research experience, and community involvement.
+What’s most important is ensuring activities are included across three critical areas: clinical exposure, research experience, and community involvement.

-Planning your activities well in advance will help to make sure you have enough experience in each of these three areas.
+Planning your activities well in advance will help ensure you have enough experience in each of these three areas.

 Clinical exposure demonstrates that you know what it means to be a physician because you have been at the center of a medical environment.
 You’ve seen the sights and the smells, and you’re still passionate about becoming a doctor.
-The ideal way to get this experience is by volunteering with an MD or shadowing an MD.
+The ideal way to gain this experience is to volunteer with an MD or shadow one.

 Research experience is critical to your medical school success, as research is the foundation of advancements in healthcare.
-Ensure you demonstrate that you know how to ask relevant questions, analyze data, and develop logical conclusions.
-A thirst for knowledge and a passion for learning is a huge part of being a medical professional, and it’s something that admissions committees look for.
+Ensure you demonstrate your ability to ask relevant questions, analyze data, and draw logical conclusions.
+A thirst for knowledge and a passion for learning are huge parts of being a medical professional, and they’re something that admissions committees look for.

 Community involvement shows an admissions committee you’re serious about your community and passionate about helping people.
 Volunteering within your community, with different groups in college, or in a medical setting are all excellent ways to demonstrate your commitment to helping people.